-Case memo assignments are to be done in groups.
+Before each class, students will answer case memo assignments in groups.
 These will consist of specific questions that can be answered using the content of the assigned case reading and handed-in online via Canvas.
 Due dates and times are posted on Canvas.

-There will also be quizzes to prepare for class discussions of cases that do not require a case memo.
+There will also be quizzes to prepare for class discussions of other cases.
 The quizzes are not meant to be tricky, they are mostly just meant to ensure that everyone has read the case.
 Class discussions are more meaningful when everyone has read the case.